What is Bugzilla?

-Reports are helpful in many ways, for instance if you want to know which component has the largest number of bad bugs reported against it.
-In order to represent that in the graph, you can select severity on X-axis and component on Y-axis, and then click on generate report.
+Reports are helpful in many ways, for instance, if you want to know which component has the largest number of bad bugs reported against it.
+In order to represent that in the graph, you can select severity on X-axis and component on Y-axis, and then click on generate a report.
 It will generate a report with crucial information.

 Likewise, we will also see the line graph for %complete Vs Deadline